tspedtsberg/API-in-TS/README.md

-# A RESTful API in Typescript
+# An API in Typescript
+A learning project - An API used as a backend for a Social Network like Twitter.

 ## Motivation
 Motivated to improve my knowledge and skills as a backend developer I feel that a deeper understanding of API and http servers was needed.
 Hence I've built this.